Super Bowl winning quarterbacks

 Super Bowls won: Super Bowl XV, XVIII

-Jim Plunkett won both of his Super Bowl appearances in 1981 and 1984.
+Jim Plunkett won both of his Super Bowl appearances in 1981 and 1984 with the Raiders, first in Oakland then in Los Angeles.
 He was named the Super Bowl XV MVP in a 27-10 win over the Eagles.
 Plunkett completed 13 of 21 passes for 261 yards and three touchdowns becoming only the second Heisman Trophy winner to be named Super Bowl MVP after Roger Staubach.

 Super Bowls won: Super Bowl VII, VIII

-Griese won back-to-back Lombardi trophies in 1973 and 1974.
+Bob Griese won back-to-back Lombardi trophies in 1973 and 1974 for the Miami Dolphins.
 Griese only threw for 88 yards and a touchdown in VII against the Redskins.
 In VIII, Griese was only 6-for-7 for 73 yards.
 The seven pass attempts were the fewest ever thrown by a team in the Super Bowl.

 Super Bowls won: Super Bowl VI, XII

-Roger Staubach was named the Super Bowl VI MVP in a 24-3 win over the Dolphins.
+Roger Staubach was named the Super Bowl VI MVP in the Dallas Cowboys' 24-3 win over the Miami Dolphins.
 He threw 12 out of 19 passes for 119 yards and threw 2 touchdown passes.
 Staubach led the Cowboys to another win five years later over the Broncos.